venura9/tf-azure-policy/README.md

 # tf-azure-policy
 An implementation of Azure Policy with Terraform.

-* This is a collection of modules encapsulating the policies under policy sets (aka initiatives).
+* This repository is a collection of Terraform modules encapsulating the Azure Policies under policy sets (a.k.a Azure Policy Initiatives).
-* The policies used in the policy sets are only builtin policies.
+* Only the builtin policies have been grouped under the policy sets.
+(No Custom Policies)

-- Currently Implemneted modules and the respective policies
+## Currently Implemented modules and the respective policies

 TBA